Ademan/rust-musig-psbt/README.md

 # Goals

 1. Provide a critical building block for my [Boomfund](boomfund.net) assurance contract project
-2. Explore the desirability of using PSBTs to coordinate collaborative signing in musig
+2. ~~Explore the desirability of using PSBTs to coordinate collaborative signing in musig~~ The existence of a [draft bip](https://github.com/achow101/bips/tree/musig2-psbt) suggests it is desirable.
-3. Explore the design space of this problem
+3. ~~Explore the design space of this problem~~ The draft bip is very similar to this proposal in the keyspend case, however this proposal does not address script spends, making the bip a superset.
-4. Seek third party comments on design
+4. ~~Seek third party comments on design~~ The draft bip will attract the necessary comments.
 5. Be useful to third parties (after careful review)
-6. (Potentially) seek standardization in a BIP (*lots* more work to be done, in terms of documentation and process development)
+6. ~~(Potentially) seek standardization in a BIP (*lots* more work to be done, in terms of documentation and process development)~~ The author of this proposal is satisfied the draft bip is superior to this proposal.

-# Design

-Design is subject to change!

 ## PSBT Serialization

+### DEPRECATED

+This proposal should be considered deprecated, this section will be removed after the code is updated to reflect the [draft bip](https://github.com/achow101/bips/tree/musig2-psbt).

 ### Overview
 - 3 proprietary Key/Value pairs